 Cancer Care and Prevention

 An immediate priority of the Botswana-Rutgers Partnership for Health is to address the country’s urgent cancer care and prevention needs.
-The cancer mortality rate in Botswana is close to 75 percent, and many patients present with advanced disease.
+The cancer mortality rate in Botswana is over 63 percent, and many patients present with advanced disease.
 There are minimal prevention and support services, long delays in cancer detection and diagnosis, deficiencies in the availability of cancer medications, unreliable data registries, and severe shortages in the specialty-trained workforce.

-In August 2019, we partnered with the University of Botswana and Botswana’s Ministry of Health and Wellness to conduct a national workshop on cancer care and prevention.
+In 2019, we partnered with the University of Botswana and Botswana’s Ministry of Health to conduct a national workshop on cancer care and prevention.
 The workshop outcomes and recommendations were compiled in this report.

 By establishing a national, comprehensive cancer care and prevention program, Botswana can save lives, prevent disease, and create a model for implementation in other African nations and developing countries around the world.

-As part of our work to build this program together with Botswana, the following projects are underway:
+The following projects are part of our work to build this program together with Botswana:

 National Cancer Needs Assessment

-The Botswana Comprehensive Cancer Care and Prevention Needs Assessment is an evaluation of the current health system and services available for cancer across the nation’s four hospitals that are referred to as “cancer centers.”
-These sites, which either currently provide or are planning to provide some level of oncologic care, are Princess Marina Hospital in Botswana’s capital city of Gaborone, Letsholathebe II Memorial Hospital in Maun, Nyangabgwe Referral Hospital in Francistown, and Sekgoma Memorial Hospital in Serowe.
+The Botswana Comprehensive Cancer Care and Prevention Needs Assessment evaluated the current health system and services available for cancer across four of the nation’s hospitals that are referred to as public oncology centers.
+These sites are Princess Marina Hospital in Botswana’s capital city of Gaborone, Letsholathebe II Memorial Hospital in Maun, Nyangabgwe Referral Hospital in Francistown, and Sekgoma Memorial Hospital in Serowe.

 Breast Cancer Research